synadia-io/flink-connector-nats/README.md

 ## Sink
 In order to construct a sink, you must use the builder.
 * The NatsSinkBuilder is generic.
-It's generic type, &lt;InputT&gt; is the type of object you expect from a source that will become the byte[] payload of a message represents.
+It's generic type, &lt;InputT&gt; is the type of object you expect from a source that will become the byte[] payload of a message.
 * You must set or include properties to construct a connection unless you are connecting to 'nats://localhost:4222' with no security.
   For connection properties see the [NATS - Java Client readme Options section](https://github.com/nats-io/nats.java#options)
 * The builder has these methods: